Toronto's Casa Loma is a Gothic Revival style mansion and garden in midtown Toronto, Ontario, Canada, that is now a historic house museum and landmark

 Explore the library at Casa Loma

-Things to see at Casa Loma
+Top things to do at Casa Loma

 Fun facts about Casa Loma